whchan167/Triviagame/README.md

 # Triviagame

 This movie trivia game is to test the player's movie knowledge.
-Total of

-If the player selects the correct answer, show a screen congratulating them for choosing the right option.
-After a few seconds, display the next question -- do this without user input.

-The scenario is similar for wrong answers and time-outs.
+Total of six questions will be asked in this game and four choices will be given in each question.
+If the player selects the correct answer, the short movie clip will be displayed.

-If the player runs out of time, tell the player that time's up and display the correct answer.
-Wait a few seconds, then show the next question.
+If the answer is incorrect or the player is running out of time, the Ultron will be appeared.

-If the player chooses the wrong answer, tell the player they selected the wrong option and then display the correct answer.
-Wait a few seconds, then show the next question.
-On the final screen, show the number of correct answers, incorrect answers, and an option to restart the game (without reloading the page).
+At the end of the game, the number of correct answers and incorrect answers will be shown on the screen.

+The player can choose whether to restart the game.

+Have fun to play!